Former President Jiang Zemin, who guided China’s rise, dies

 A tough political fighter, Jiang defied predictions that his stint as leader would be short.
 He consolidated power by promoting members of his “Shanghai faction” and giving the military double-digit annual percentage increases in spending.

-He supported Premier Zhu Rongji, the party’s No. 3 leader, who forced through painful changes that slashed as many as 40 million jobs in state industry in the late 1990s.
+He supported Premier Zhu Rongji, the party’s No. 3 leader, who forced through painful changes that slashed as many as 40 million jobs from state industry in the late 1990s.

 After 12 years of negotiations and a flight by Zhu to Washington to lobby the Clinton administration for support, China joined the WTO in 2001, cementing its position as a magnet for foreign investment.